michelcrypt4d4mus/log-thyself/README.md

 -------

 # Usage
-`QUICKSTART`: This should start streaming macOS system logs to the database.
+**QUICKSTART:** This should start streaming macOS system logs to the database.

 ```sh
 thor collect:syslog:stream